Photos: rafting the Grand Canyon, opponent's campaign opinion of me, my calling, hosta grower, Galapagos trip

 Cincinnati, Ohio 45216

 I am retired from gainful work but active in affairs of my community and region.
 My hobbies are growing hosta which I do very well and wine appreciation which I also do very well.
-I am taking on the task of making Religious Naturalism and the Epic of Evolution vibrant paradigms for the future.
-Because of that I can not really claim to be fully retired.
+I am taking on the task of making Religious Naturalism, Neo-Pantheism and the Epic of Evolution vibrant paradigms for the future.
+Because of that, I can not really claim to be fully retired.
 Inspiration is an unretiring emotion.
 Writing a book is demanding.

 I was born in 1935 at home in the hills of southern Kentucky at Webbs Cross Roads.
 I grew up in the Cincinnati area but spend a lot of time in the summer with my grandparents (probably to give my mother some relief).
-I had serious learning problems in the 3rd grade but somehow managed to become the top student by the 6th grade.
-May have been due to my 4th grade teacher playing Chinese checkers with me (possibly her form of IQ test) and a year in a one room country school.
+I had serious learning problems in the 3rd grade but somehow managed to become the top student in the 6th grade.
+May have been due to my 4th-grade teacher playing Chinese checkers with me (possibly her form of IQ test) and a year in a one-room country school.

 Normal, happy childhood reading (comics and science fiction) and playing sports.
 The community of 4400 was blue collar, family oriented, with as many bars as churches (9) and 13 bookie joints.
 It was a different time than now for which I am glad.
-Although my dad was not a great provider (I never went hungry) he was the most honesty man I have ever known.
-He and my mother, a quite, mild mannered, bible reading woman, were probably the brightest in their big families but were also the least successful.
+Although my dad was not a great provider (I never went hungry) he was the most honest man I have ever known.
+He and my mother, a quiet, mild-mannered, bible reading woman, were probably the brightest in their big families but were also the least successful.
 Their individual hillbilly independence never abated much over the years.
 One brother – deceased.

 Married in 1963, divorced in 1970 from Carol Sanderson, a short, buxomly, outgoing nurse with strong leadership skills (unfortunately they didn’t seem to work on me).
-One daughter, Laura and three grandchildren – Kirsten (U of South Carolina,2009), Spencer (Ohio State, Honors Program,one of top 20 Most Outstanding Seniors 2012, officer in US Marine Corps) and Miranda (University of Cincinnati 2013).
+One daughter, Laura and three grandchildren – Kirsten (U of South Carolina, 2009), Spencer (Ohio State 2012, Honors Program, one of top 20 Most Outstanding Seniors 2012, Captain in US Marine Corps Reserve, currently a masters student at Duke University) and Miranda (University of Cincinnati 2013).

-Seven years of my own efforts got me a college degree.
+Seven years of my own efforts got me a college degree with an additional three years of graduate study in physics.
 The following activities and achievements speak for me.
 I am comfortable with myself in spite of being a good bit less than perfect.
 But I'm still working at it.